 Earn More Hyatt Points

-If you’re looking for ways to earn more Hyatt points for free stays at many of these beautiful new SLH properties, consider opening The World Of Hyatt Credit Card.
-It currently comes with up to 50,000 Hyatt points after meeting the card’s tiered minimum spending requirements.
+If you’re looking for ways to earn more Hyatt points for free stays at many of these beautiful new SLH properties, consider opening the World of Hyatt Credit Card.
+It currently comes with up to 60,000 Hyatt points after meeting the card’s tiered minimum spending requirements.
 Or you can transfer Chase Ultimate Rewards points to Hyatt at a 1:1 ratio if you have one of these cards:

 To stay up to date on great news like this, subscribe to our newsletter.